mcmundt/isc-gcp-pubsub/README.md

 this to true (1) when sending to topics that are configured with an Encoding of BINARY in the GCP Topic configuration.

-To send a message to a GCP PubSub topic:

--   Construct a PEX.GCP.PubSub.Msg.Message

--   Set IsBinary to 1 for binary content or leave it at the default of 0 for JSON or text

--   Populate the data stream using GetDataStream().Write() or another stream method

--   Populate attributes

--   Populate OrderingKey if needed

--   Send the message to the GCP PubSub Business Operation

 ## Making use of the components

 ### Preparation